technologiesoutcomes/assignments/assignment14/Readme.md

 # Assignment 14

+Create a Kubernetes cluster using the Terraform code in simple-eks Github repository and complete the following exercises on the cluster.

 ### 1  Assign Pods to Nodes
 Read the article at this link and implement the exercises. https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/